Official-Codaisseur-Graduate/lookbackr-server/README.md

 # Lookbackr-server
 This repository contains the server-side of the LookBackR app.
 It's a tool to facilitate Codaisseur students with their retrospective meetings after a project.
+Want to see to final result?
+[Click] (http://lookbackrr.netlify.com) here

 ## Preface
 This readme contains a global overview of the LookBackR project, describing the goals of the project and relations between the front- and back end.
 The repo (and readme) for the front end can be found here:/url/ The server can be found here: /url/ The deployed app (running client) can be found here: /heroku-url/ This project was started by members of Codaisseur class 27.